April 22, 2021

 But I don’t feel like it.
 Not yet.

-Qantas operates direct daily flights to Alice Springs from Sydney, Adelaide, Melbourne, Darwin and Perth.
-Fares start from $179 per person.*
+Getting there: Qantas operates direct daily flights to Alice Springs from Sydney, Adelaide, Melbourne, Darwin and Perth.

-Lasseters is just a six-minute drive from Blatherskite Park, beneath the MacDonnell Ranges, on the banks of the Todd River.
-It has comfortable accommodation ranging from standard rooms (from $140 a night) to premium two-bedroom suites (from $395 a night).
+Staying there: Lasseters is just a six-minute drive from Blatherskite Park, beneath the MacDonnell Ranges, on the banks of the Todd River.
+It has comfortable accommodation ranging from standard rooms to premium two-bedroom suites .
 There’s also four restaurants, three bars, a heated pool and spa.